 Introduction

-Shock is a state of acute circulatory failure in which inadequate oxygen delivery to tissues leads to cellular dysfunction and, if untreated, multi-organ failure and death.
-It is not simply hypotension — shock is defined by tissue hypoperfusion, which can exist even when blood pressure appears normal in early compensated stages.
-Shock is classified into four main types based on the underlying mechanism: - Hypovolemic: inadequate intravascular volume (hemorrhage, burns, severe dehydration) - Distributive: maldistribution of blood flow despite normal or elevated volume (septic, anaphylactic, neurogenic) - Cardiogenic: pump failure (MI, cardiomyopathy, dysrhythmia) - Obstructive: mechanical obstruction to flow (cardiac tamponade, tension pneumothorax, massive PE) For the NCLEX-RN, the priority is to recognize the type, identify the stage (compensated vs decompensated), and implement the correct intervention for each type.
-On the exam, writers often pair stable-sounding options with unstable data—notice the mismatch before you commit.
-If the stem names a license or role, reread that line; scope errors are classic trap answers even when the clinical topic is familiar.
-Run a 60-second scan: breathing work and oxygenation, perfusion and end...
+Shock is a state of acute circulatory failure in which inadequate oxygen delivery to the tissues leads to cellular dysfunction and, if untreated, multi-organ failure and death.
+It is not simply hypotension — shock is defined by tissue hypoperfusion, which can exist even when blood pressure still appears normal during the early, compensated stage.
+Recognizing shock before the pressure falls is the central nursing skill the NCLEX-RN tests.
+Shock is classified into four main types by underlying mechanism: - Hypovolemic: inadequate intravascular volume (hemorrhage, burns, severe dehydration) - Distributive: maldistribution of blood flow despite normal or elevated volume (septic, anaphylactic, neurogenic) - Cardiogenic: pump failure (MI, cardiomyopathy, dysrhythmia) - Obstructive: mechanical obstruction to flow (cardiac tamponade, tension pneumothorax, massive pulmonary embolism) Shock also progresses through stages — compensated (the body maintains pressure through sympathetic vasoconstriction, tachycardia, and renal fluid conservation), then progressive or decompensated (overt hypotension, organ hypoperfusion, and metabolic acidosis), and finally refractory (irreversible).
+For the NCLEX-RN, the priority is to recognize the type, identify the stage, and implement the correct intervention for that type — for example, rapid...